Helping people who use substances during the COVID-19 pandemic

 To address these issues, we are taking a number of targeted actions to reduce the risk of harm for people who use substances.

 Health Canada and the Public Health Agency of Canada have been working with provinces, territories and other partners, including researchers, advocates and people with lived and living experience.
-The goal of this work is to help make sure that people who use(d) substances can continue to access treatment, harm reduction and other substances during the pandemic.
+The goal of this work is to help make sure that people who use(d) substances can continue to access treatment and harm reduction services during the pandemic.

 Improving access to overdose prevention services

-For a limited time, Health Canada is allowing each province and territory to establish new temporary spaces within existing supervised consumption sites, shelters or other temporary sites as needed.
+For a limited time, Health Canada is allowing each province and territory to establish new temporary spaces where people can consume drugs under supervision to reduce risk of overdose death within existing supervised consumption sites, shelters or other temporary sites as needed.
 These temporary spaces will:

 - reduce the risk of overdose due to using alone